-From the moment you see the neat scatter of individual chalets huddled against the mountainside you know that Châtel is going to provide a welcome antidote to the over-assertive skylines of most purpose-built ski villages.
-That’s certainly our reaction as we leave the route which would take us into the heart of the village to follow the road which snakes down towards the floor of the valley.
+With its neat scatter of individual chalets huddled against the mountainside, Châtel provides a traditional alternative to purpose-built ski villages.
+That’s in our thoughts as we leave the route which heads into the heart of the village and instead take the road which snakes along the floor of the valley.

-Happily, well before the winter shade-line, below which things become decidedly chillier, we reach our stylish 4-star apartment at Les Chalets d’Angèle.
-After checking-in, garaging the car securely in the residence’s underground parking and transferring luggage, we spend a few minutes taking in our new surroundings from our balcony before the afternoon sunlight departs altogether.
+Well before things become decidedly chillier below the winter shade-line, we reach Les Chalets d’Angèle.
+After checking-in, garaging the car securely in the on-site underground parking and transferring skis and luggage, we spend a few minutes taking in our new surroundings from the balcony of our stylish 4-star apartment in the fast-fading afternoon sunlight.

-As the road map will confirm, little more than 1km beyond the village lies the Franco-Swiss border, an appealing thought to which we can add another, namely that you have near-instant access to terrain across the border by taking a couple of chairlifts in the Super-Châtel Barbossine sector and skiing into either Torgon or Morgins.
+As the road map will confirm, little more than 1km beyond the village lies the Franco-Swiss border, an appealing thought to which we can add another, namely that you have near-instant access to the Swiss ski terrain by simply taking a couple of chairlifts in the Super-Châtel Barbossine sector and skiing into either Torgon or Morgins.
 They’re lift-linked, too, so if you wish you can start your day this way, working your way round to Champoussin, Les Crosets and Champéry.

 We begin the more mainstream way, however, by taking the Linga high-speed gondola lift, which supplies definitive overviews of the village and its serene valley setting before dropping us at 1776m.
 From here there’s a choice of return pistes (graded Black, Red and Blue) but we transfer to the Echo Alpin six-seater chair, another high-speed lift which hauls us smoothly to 2073m and drops us just below the Tête de Linga (2156m).